HomeNewsLinksUpcoming EventsChampionsTriviaViewing TipsDisclaimerAbout UsContact

 Kalamazoo - The Center of the Football World

-I believe that Kalamazoo, Michigan is the center of the football world.
+I truly believe that Kalamazoo, Michigan is the center of the football world.
 For starters, this is where I live!
-According to the 2000 Census, the city has a population of 77,145.
+According to the 2020 Census, the city has a population of 73,598.
 It is located in southwest lower Michigan, half way between Chicago and Detroit.
 In fact, a sign at the Kalamazoo train station tells passengers they are 142 miles from Detroit and 138 miles from Chicago.
-Also take into consideration the following evidence;
+But there is more evidence to support my claim;

-If major college football is more your style, you could easily travel to the University of Michigan, Michigan State, Note Dame, Wisconsin, Indiana, Purdue, Illinois or Ohio State.
-There is also a plethora of smaller colleges including Western, Central and Eastern Michigan, Akron, Miami of Ohio, Kent State and many more.
+If major college football is more your style, you could easily travel to the University of Michigan, Michigan State, Notre Dame, Wisconsin, Indiana, Purdue, Illinois or Ohio State.
+Locally, Kalamazoo's Western Michigan University is a member of the Mid-America Conference.
+Other nearby MAC schools include Central Michigan and Eastern Michigan, Akron, Miami of Ohio and Kent State.

-In the Canadian Football League, a day's drive will take you to see the Hamilton Tiger-Cats or the Toronto Argonauts play.
+In the Canadian Football League, a six-hour drive will take you to see the Hamilton Tiger-Cats or the Toronto Argonauts play.

-Beyond simply going to watch football games, you could also visit the Pro Football Hall of Fame in Canton, Ohio, (left-top) the College Football Hall of Fame in South Bend, Indiana (left-bottom) or the Canadian Football League Hall of Fame in Hamilton, Ontario.
-Indianapolis is also home to the College Hall of Champions, which honors all college athletics, including football.
+Beyond simply going to watch football games, you could also visit the Pro Football Hall of Fame in Canton, Ohio (left-top) or the Canadian Football Hall of Fame in Hamilton, Ontario.
+Indianapolis is also home to the NCAA Hall of Champions, which honors all college athletics, including football.
+The College Football Hall of Fame (left-bottom) was formerly located in South Bend, Indiana from 1995-2012 before it moved to Atlanta, GA.

 When you examine the history of the game of college football, it has really thrived right here in the Midwest.
-Some of the early powerhouses that are steeped in tradition are the University of Michigan, who played in the first ever college bowl game in 1902, Notre Dame, which gave us the Four Horsemen, Knute Rockne and the Gipper, the University of Chicago, where Amos Alonzo Stagg made a name for himself as a coach and Indiana, which gave us Red Grange.
+Some of the early powerhouses that are steeped in tradition are the University of Michigan, who played in the first ever college bowl game (the Rose Bowl) in 1902; Notre Dame, which gave us the Four Horsemen, Knute Rockne and George Gipp, a.k.a., The Gipper; the University of Chicago, where Amos Alonzo Stagg made a name for himself as a coach and Illinois, which gave us Red Grange, the Galloping Ghost.

 Pro football's roots are here in the Midwest, too.
 The Packers, Bears, Lions and Browns are some of the oldest franchises in the National Football League.

 - Abraham Lincoln made his only visit to Michigan on August 27, 1856.
-He made an anti-slavery speech in Kalamazoo's Bronson Park in support of Republican presidential candidate, General John C. Fremont
+He made an anti-slavery speech in Kalamazoo's Bronson Park in support of Republican presidential candidate, General John C. Fremont.
+There is a historical marker commemorating this event in the park.

 - In 1875, the electric dental drill was patented by G. F. Green of Kalamazoo.